BarbDMC/BarbDMC/README.md

 # Hello there, I'm Barbara Morantes

-- I'm full stack developer 👩🏽‍💻.
-- I always give my best so my work and my relationships with the team are excellent 💯 .
-- My main objective is to stay in constant development at a personal 🧘🏽‍♀️, academic 📚 and professional level 👩🏽‍💻.
+- I'm a Full Stack developer that wants to use technology to build useful solutions that will enhance people's lives by maximizing the effect that technology can provide 👩🏽‍💻.
+- I'm a communicative, persistent 👩🏽‍💻, and self-taught person 📚.
+- who always stays up-to-date with industry trends in order to provide better solutions. 💯 .
+- Because of this, I've been learning technologies like JavaScript, AngularJS, NodeJS, and MongoDB in order to collaborate in the education sector.
+- In addition, I want to keep developing myself since I want to contribute to fields like volunteering, E-learning, and accessibility.

 ## Hard skills